 There was a statistic published last week that basically told me what I already suspected – that life is unforgiving, unpredictable, and stressful.
 It was a graph that showed how stress levels don’t diminish with age, but get higher.
 It was also exhibited as a pie chart, a venn diagram, and through a drunk interpretive dance and a very tearful poem that night to my wife.
 Just to really hammer it all home, we’re doomed.
 Your 40s will now be defined by a slopping fish tank feeling in your brain that never goes away.
 During your 50s you will be disorientated like you’re in the middle of a busy train station.
-Your 60s will be overshadowed by a crippling sense of anxious doom which will give way to abject terror then screaming, then you’ll hit 70 and suddenly everything will become okay.
-You’ll go to parties – sorry, funerals – and everyone will ask you lots of questions – because people are old and forgetful.
+Your 60s will be overshadowed by a crippling sense of anxious doom which will give way to abject terror, then you’ll hit 70 and suddenly everything will become okay.
+You’ll go to parties – sorry, funerals – and everyone will ask you lots of questions – because people are forgetful.

 I’m sure it wasn’t always this way.
-For example, there was a time when you’d finish puberty and immediately go to war, after which life was probably a breeze.
-There was a short historical window where everything was ridiculously rosy – no big war to addle your nerves, you could pick up a nice place for two bob and get change, you could smoke without people tutting, jobs were forever.
+For example, there was a time when you’d finish puberty and immediately go to war, after which life was a breeze.
+There was a short historical window where everything was ridiculously rosy – no big war to addle your nerves, you could pick up a nice place for two bob, you could smoke without people tutting, jobs were forever.
 Now we’re in a situation where the idea of sitting in one place for your whole life isn’t only unusual, people would be disgusted by the very thought of it.
 You’re supposed to be ambitious, you’re supposed to be in a state of constant improvement.
-It doesn’t take Einstein or Columbo to figure that this might be where all of that later-life anxiety is stemming from.
+It doesn’t take Einstein to figure that this might be where all of that later-life anxiety is stemming from.
 With our sense of fulfillment so intrinsically linked to the workplace, we’re basically looking to our bosses to nourish our souls and our bank accounts, which – when you think about it – is a preposterous level of expectation.
 Chances are that your boss is just you with a better haircut, or you under the careful watch of a less malevolent and unforgiving god.
-Or they’re just you but much better at everything.
+Or they’re just you but much better.
 Whatever way.

 Anyway, I’m due to hit 40 this year, I remember my dad hitting 40, and his father before him (could be lying), and it’s one of those milestones that you imagine when you’re younger, and you make certain assumptions about your future life.
 Some have come true – I’m married, I have a child, I’m a bit overweight, I have a wall of records, I occasionally take a swig from a pint with my hand on my hip.
 Some haven’t – I can’t drive, I’m not anyone’s boss, I have zero gravitas, and most pertinently, if an interviewer asked me where I see myself in five years, I genuinely have no idea.
 I thought I might have a shed and a midlife crisis – but there will be no sheds, and my midlife crisis won’t be a crisis, just a general sense of being, because I now know that there are no real certainties, there’s no sense of absolute security, I’ve seen the graph to prove it.